 - Created on the 8 September, 2017.

 Respiratory-syncytial virus (RSV) is a syncytial virus that is responsible for causing infections of the respiratory tract and lungs.
 It is a single stranded, negative sense RNA virus which belongs to the Pneumoviridae family.
 Human RSV is an approx. 120–200 nm enveloped virus which contains a linear negative-sense RNA genome and a lipoprotein coat.
 There are four viral genes which code for intracellular proteins that are involved in processes such as replication, transcription and particle budding.
 These are called matrix protein (M), “large” protein (L), Nucleoprotein (N) and phosphoprotein (P).
 The genome itself is about 15,000 nucleotides in length and is made up of single stranded RNA (displaying negative polarity) and it contains 10 genes in total which encode 11 proteins.
 RSV is mainly transmitted through large droplets and also by secretions from contact with any infected people.
 The virus has an incubation period of 3-5 days before the symptoms begin to appear.
 ELISA assay have played important role for the serological diagnosis of RSV infections because of their sensitivities, specificities and the ability to allow differentiation of antigens into the various immunoglobulin classes.
+The following RSV IgA ELISA kit is ideal for measuring various diagnostic applications.

 - Association between pronounced IgA response in RSV bronchiolitis and development of allergic sensitization.
 Pediatr Allergy Immunol.
 (1997) 8 (1): 1-6.
 Strannegård O., et al.